 It's been my obsession for more than 20 years.
-What attracts the respect of your audience, regardless of their culture, language, race, religion, age or gender?
+What attracts the respect and admiration of your audience, regardless of their culture, language, race, religion, age or gender?
 What attracts their personal respect for you even when they don't like your message?

 The answer is remarkably simple.
 (And it's nothing to do with being word-perfect, or the way you use PowerPoint.)

 Just two core qualities attract all audiences: the presenter's personal strength, and the presenter's connection with them.
 And almost all of us are are inherently capable of both of those qualities.